What’s in the can?

 Cold weather performance

-This is because butane stops vaporising at 0.5 degrees Celsius (its boiling point).
+This is because butane stops vaporising at 0.5 degrees Celsius (just above its boiling point).

 Unlike butane, however, propane continues vaporising even in very cold temperatures (down to minus 42 degrees Celsius).
 This has some interesting implications for cold weather performance.